Looking for a Humanist community?

 The Yale Humanist Community is dedicated to developing, supporting, and growing a diverse community of Humanists, atheists, agnostics, and the nonreligious at Yale and beyond.
 There are many ways you can get involved, and we offer a number of regular events—some are on campus at Yale, while others are at The Grove (760 Chapel St, New Haven, CT 06510).
 Many are open not just to students but also to the general public.
 Be sure check out our calendar of Upcoming Events, and see below for more information.
 Be sure to click on the links for more information about each!

-Humanist Haven – A weekly community gathering where you can ask big questions, explore what gives your life meaning and purpose, and act to make the world a better place.
+Humanist Haven – A twice monthly community gathering where you can ask big questions, explore what gives your life meaning and purpose, and act to make the world a better place.
 Join us Sundays at 1 PM at The Grove (760 Chapel Street New Haven, CT), unless otherwise noted.
 Visit http://bit.ly/HumanistHaven for upcoming speakers and topics.